SolutionGuidance/psm/INSTALL.md

    and password, leave the group blank and answer "no" to the question about host controllers.

-1. Stop the server if it is already running:
+1. Stop the server if it is already running.
+(It should not be running yet.)

    ```ShellSession
    $ ./bin/jboss-cli.sh --connect --command=:shutdown